henrikenblom/SIDPod/README.md

 _The development breadboard setup._

 ![](assets/SIDPod_prototype.jpg)
 _The working prototype.
 Please excuse the soldering.
-I'm a lover, not a solderer._
+I'm a lover, not a solderer. 😜_

 #### Power